CS3219-AY2223S1/cs3219-project-ay2223s1-g13/README.md

 ## Collaboration Service
 Ensure that frontend directs to `localhost:8003` for collaboration-service APIs.
+Change the url for io connection to `localhost:3000` to connect to frontend locally

 1. Change directory to user-service by running `cd collaboration-service`
 2. Ensure the dependencies are downloaded locally `npm install`